"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

 What is Google advertising?

-Google search ads are displayed at the top of the page of Google search results, as well as on participating partner websites.
-This gives a very prominent position enabling your audience to easily see your advert in order to engage with your website and buy your products.
+Google search ads are displayed at the top of the page of Google search results and on participating partner websites.
+This gives a very prominent position enabling your audience to easily see your advert to engage with your website and buy your products.

 The level of visibility of your advert and the cost you pay for advertising is primarily determined by auction.
 You control how much you are willing to pay - the higher the bid, the greater the visibility.
 This also means that the greater the competition in your market, the higher the cost.
 Crucially, you only pay for the ‘clicks’ you receive on your advert.